-How to make the Romanian cake Queen Marie or Regina Maria, a decadent yet easy to make cake with a walnut base and a chocolate buttercream topping.
+Romanian cake Regina Maria or Queen Mary, a decadent yet easy to make a cake with a walnut base and a chocolate buttercream topping.

-This Walnut Chocolate Buttercream Cake or Regina Maria is another famous and very old Romanian cake recipe, just like Greta Garbo Cake from Tuesday.
-You could probably find a recipe for this cake in any old recipe notebook of a long gone grandmother or great aunt in Romania, it is one of those typical Romanian cakes that anybody with a bit of interest in baking or eating cake knows.
-I had heard about it, of course, but as somebody who used to not eat any cake, I must admit I have never had this cake before, not before I have baked it myself recently.
+You could probably find a recipe for this cake in any old recipe notebook of a long-gone grandmother or great aunt in Romania, it is one of those typical Romanian cakes that anybody with a bit of interest in baking or eating cake knows.

-However, this recipe for the Walnut Chocolate Buttercream Cake or Regina Maria is indeed a royal delight. 🙂 The delicious walnut base made only with the egg whites and lots of roasted walnuts, which give it an amazing flavor is topped with a luscious chocolate cocoa buttercream layer and finished with even more chocolate in form of a shiny ganache.
+However, this cake is indeed a royal delight. 🙂 The delicious walnut base made only with the egg whites and lots of roasted walnuts, which give it an amazing flavor is topped with a luscious chocolate cocoa buttercream layer and finished with even more chocolate in form of a shiny ganache.
 I am talking about real royal decadence here. 🙂

 - 200 g/ 7 oz walnuts